davepinch/pinchy.cc/collections/_topics/people/isaac-newton/quotes/truth-is-ever-to-be-found-in-simplicity.md

 title: "Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things."
 type: quote
 attribution: "Isaac Newton"
+next: "Simplicity is the keynote of all true elegance."
 related:
   - Portrait_of_Sir_Isaac_Newton,_1689.jpg
   - Isaac Newton (en.wikipedia.org)